-- High heterogeneity of the sector, with varying approaches required for individual buildings and differing heating and cooling needs across regions.93 - Lack of institutional capacity and appropriate governance structures, 94 with sometimes competing priorities for key actors (e.g., building owners vs. tenants).
-95 - Limited incentives and high upfront investment costs.
+- Lack of institutional capacity and appropriate governance structures, 113 with sometimes competing priorities for key actors (e.g., building owners vs. tenants).
+114 - Limited incentives and high upfront investment costs.

 - Decarbonizing the buildings sector has positive implications for employment and economic growth.
-Up to 30 jobs could be created for every million dollars (USD) invested in building retrofits or new energy efficient buildings.96 - Measures to reduce emissions in the buildings sector can also yield co-benefits that improve wellbeing, including by improving indoor air quality, reducing gender inequalities, and addressing energy poverty.97
+Up to 30 jobs could be created for every million dollars (USD) invested in building retrofits or new energy efficient buildings.115 - Measures to reduce emissions in the buildings sector can also yield co-benefits that improve well-being, including by improving indoor air quality, reducing gender inequalities, and addressing energy poverty.116